apache/nifi/nifi-docker/dockerhub/README.md

       -d \
       apache/nifi:latest

+### Standalone Instance, LDAP
+In this configuration, the user will need to provide certificates and the associated configuration information.
+Optionally, if the LDAP provider of interest is operating in LDAPS or START_TLS modes, certificates will additionally be needed.
+Of particular note, is the `AUTH` environment variable which is set to `ldap`.
+Additionally, the user must provide a DN as provided by the configured LDAP server in the `INITIAL_ADMIN_IDENTITY` environment variable.
+This value will be used to seed the instance with an initial user with administrative privileges.
+Finally, this command makes use of a volume to provide certificates on the host system to the container instance.

+#### For a minimal, connection to an LDAP server using SIMPLE authentication:

+    docker run --name nifi \
+      -v /User/dreynolds/certs/localhost:/opt/certs \
+      -p 18443:8443 \
+      -e AUTH=tls \
+      -e KEYSTORE_PATH=/opt/certs/keystore.jks \
+      -e KEYSTORE_TYPE=JKS \
+      -e KEYSTORE_PASSWORD=QKZv1hSWAFQYZ+WU1jjF5ank+l4igeOfQRp+OSbkkrs \
+      -e TRUSTSTORE_PATH=/opt/certs/truststore.jks \
+      -e TRUSTSTORE_PASSWORD=rHkWR1gDNW3R9hgbeRsT3OM3Ue0zwGtQqcFKJD2EXWE \
+      -e TRUSTSTORE_TYPE=JKS \
+      -e INITIAL_ADMIN_IDENTITY='cn=admin,dc=example,dc=org' \
+      -e LDAP_AUTHENTICATION_STRATEGY='SIMPLE' \
+      -e LDAP_MANAGER_DN='cn=admin,dc=example,dc=org' \
+      -e LDAP_MANAGER_PASSWORD='password' \
+      -e LDAP_USER_SEARCH_BASE='dc=example,dc=org' \
+      -e LDAP_USER_SEARCH_FILTER='cn={0}' \
+      -e LDAP_IDENTITY_STRATEGY='USE_DN' \
+      -e LDAP_URL='ldap://ldap:389' \
+      -d \
+      apache/nifi:latest

+#### The following, optional environment variables may be added to the above command when connecting to a secure  LDAP server configured with START_TLS or LDAPS

+    -e LDAP_TLS_KEYSTORE: ''
+    -e LDAP_TLS_KEYSTORE_PASSWORD: ''
+    -e LDAP_TLS_KEYSTORE_TYPE: ''
+    -e LDAP_TLS_TRUSTSTORE: ''
+    -e LDAP_TLS_TRUSTSTORE_PASSWORD: ''
+    -e LDAP_TLS_TRUSTSTORE_TYPE: ''

 ## Configuration Information
 The following ports are specified by the Docker container for NiFi operation within the container and